google/gnxi/certs/README.md

 ```
 ./generate.sh
 ```
-Then pass the generated certs into the client and server:
+Then pass the generated certs into the client and target:

 ## Client Example
 ```